AAspCodes/Resources_for_Naomi/README.md

 # Media:
 ## Films:
-- "Hidden Figures" available on DisneyPlus, the story of how few black women mathmatician/Computer Scientists, were crucial to the Apollo mission.
+- "Hidden Figures" available on DisneyPlus, the story of how a couple black women mathmaticians/computer scientists were critical in making the Apollo missions possible.

 ## Youtube:
 ### Videos: